glortho/react-keydown/README.md

   componentWillReceiveProps( { keydown } ) {
     if ( keydown.event ) {
-      // do something with the keydown event console.log( keydown.event.which );
+      // inspect the keydown event and decide what to do console.log( keydown.event.which );
     }
   }